Colour in Pet Portraits

 As you can see from many of these cat portrait paintings, a cat’s eyes are often the most colourful thing in a portrait!

 Depending on your decor, maybe a lighter colour would work better.
 Light backgrounds work with most pets, even light coloured ones!

 Pinks and warm browns often find harmony with the fleshy tones in ears and around the muzzle.

 Another way to add colour is to put the pet portrait subject in a colourful place, like water, snow, grass, bushes or even bright sand.
 To see how these backgrounds compare to the more neutral ones, check out my Pet Portrait Gallery.

 Do you have a pet portrait idea that makes use of colour?
 I’d love to hear about it.
 If you’re interested in getting a portrait of your own pet, check out my Pet Portrait Gallery for more art, or the Commissions and Pricing Page for more infomation.

-If you’d like to see more Animal Art, subscrible to my twice-monthly-ish newsletter below!
+If you’d like to see more, subscribe to my monthly-ish newsletter below.